pgragg/udp_file_transfer/Readme.md

 if the checksum does not pass, the server will respond with a failure message if the checksum does pass, the server will respond with a success message.

+We do not reuse clients, but rather create new clients for each new job.
+(A client pool may improve performance) We retry any jobs which don't succeed within a timeout.

+Job size seems capped at around 1500-2000 bytes.

 TODO:
-- reuse clients in a clientPool
-- retry any jobs which don't succeed within a timeframe.
+- Use multiple writer servers
+- Spawn multiple writer sockets from a third process, then take their ports and pass them in as targets for the read process.
+- Writer servers should timeout only n seconds after the last received message